naps-dev/dco-core/README.md

-# Defensive Cyber Operations Foundation
+# Defensive Cyber Operations Core

 ## BigBang Upgrade Process
 Tentative instructions for upgrading the version of Bigbang included in the zarf package.
 This only addresses how to update the zarf package -- additional consideration will be needed for updating any existing deployments.